akzhy/nocojs/README.md

 - Point relative paths to your `publicDir` (for example `placeholder("/images/photo.jpg")`).
 - Combine the generated placeholders with a lazy-loading strategy to avoid layout shifts.
 - Keep the cache directory (default `.nocojs`) between builds for faster CI/CD pipelines.

+## Examples

+Integration and usage examples can be found in the [examples repo](https://github.com/akzhy/nocojs-examples)

 ## Caching